 Those that are running the ‘competition’ can decide how many raffle tickets need to be sold before the competition becomes valid, meaning that they’ll know what the minimum amount is that they can expect to receive at the competition’s conclusion.
 Say you wanted to sell your house for £200,000 but couldn’t, you could offer it as the prize in a competition with entry costing £10 per ticket.
 You can declare that at least twenty thousand tickets need to be sold for the competition to become active.

 That would give you a minimum of £200,000 in money, not including the taxes and fees that will need to be paid out.
-You can obviously decide that you need to sell twenty-five thousand tickets, which would give you £250,000 in money at the end of it and presumably enough to make a small profit as well as paying the associated fees, etc. As you’ll see, though, it’s slightly more complicated than that.
+You can obviously decide that you need to sell twenty-five thousand tickets, which would give you £250,000 in money at the end of it and presumably enough to make a small net win, as well as paying the associated fees, etc. As you’ll see, though, it’s slightly more complicated than that.